Skip to main content

 The Guardian of Memory — What embOS-MPU does

 embOS-MPU uses the hardware’s memory protection unit in addition to its own implemented mechanisms to prevent one task from affecting the whole system.
-It also guarantees that should a bug occur in one task, all other tasks (and the operating system) will continue executing.
+It also guarantees that should a bug occur in one task, all other tasks (and the embedded RTOS itself) will continue executing.
 Each privileged task therefore enjoys full access to the whole memory.
 Any unprivileged task only has specific access to each distinct memory region.

 Should peripherals, additional memory locations, OS control structures or device drivers need to be accessed, embOS API may be called from within an unprivileged task.